bisdn/bisdn.github.io/setup/install_switch_image.md

 Install BISDN Linux
 ###################

-Installing BISDN Linux on a whitebox switch can be done via the [ONIE][ONIE] installer.
+Installing BISDN Linux on a whitebox switch can be done via the :term:`ONIE` installer.
 This page shows how to connect to the switch and guides through the installation process.

 Connect to the switch console
 =============================

 Connect the `CONSOLE` port of the switch to a computer of your choice.
-We recommend using the tool [kermit][kermit].
+We recommend using the tool :term:`kermit`.
 On a Linux machine install ckermit, edit a file named `.kermrc` and put in your config with the used line port.

 Example of `.kermrc`: